-The following is a general summary of certain material U.S. federal income tax considerations regarding our election to be taxed as a real estate investment trust ("REIT") and the acquisition, ownership and disposition of our common stock.
-Supplemental U.S. federal income tax considerations relevant to the ownership of common stock offered by the prospectus dated August 5, 2014 (the "Prospectus") may be provided in the prospectus supplement that relates to such common stock.
+The following is a general summary of certain material U.S. federal income tax considerations regarding our election to be taxed as a REIT and the acquisition, ownership and disposition of our capital stock or our operating partnership's debt securities.
+Supplemental U.S. federal income tax considerations relevant to the ownership of certain securities offered by the prospectus dated October 23, 2023 (the "Prospectus") may be provided in the prospectus supplement that relates to those securities.
 For purposes of this discussion, references to "we," "our" and "us" mean only Rexford Industrial Realty, Inc. and do not include any of its subsidiaries, except as otherwise indicated.
 This summary is for general information only and is not tax advice.
 The information in this summary is based on:

-- the Internal Revenue Code of 1986, as amended (the "Code"); - current, temporary and proposed Treasury regulations promulgated under the Code (the "Treasury Regulations"); - the legislative history of the Code; - administrative interpretations and practices of the Internal Revenue Service (the "IRS"); and - court decisions:
+- the Internal Revenue Code of 1986, as amended (the "Code"); - current, temporary and proposed Treasury regulations promulgated under the Code (the "Treasury Regulations"); - the legislative history of the Code; - administrative interpretations and practices of the Internal Revenue Service (the "IRS"); and - · court decisions;

-in each case, as of the date of this Current Report on Form 8-K. In addition, the administrative interpretations and practices of the IRS include its practices and policies as expressed in private letter rulings that are not binding on the IRS except with respect to the particular taxpayers who requested and received those rulings.
+in each case, as of the date of this Current Report on Form 8-K. In addition, the administrative interpretations and practices of the IRS include its practices as expressed in private letter rulings that are not binding on the IRS except with respect to the particular taxpayers who requested and received those rulings.
 The sections of the Code and the corresponding Treasury Regulations that relate to qualification and taxation as a REIT are highly technical and complex.
-The following discussion sets forth certain material aspects of the sections of the Code that govern the U.S. federal income tax treatment of a REIT and holders of its common stock.
-This summary is qualified in its entirety by the applicable Code provisions, Treasury Regulations promulgated under the Code, and administrative and judicial interpretations thereof.
+The following discussion sets forth certain material aspects of the sections of the Code that govern the U.S. federal income tax treatment of a REIT and holders of its capital stock and holders of our operating partnership's debt securities.
+This summary is qualified in its entirety by the applicable Code provisions, Treasury Regulations, and administrative and judicial interpretations thereof.
 Potential tax reforms may result in significant changes to the rules governing U.S. federal income taxation.
 New legislation, Treasury Regulations, administrative interpretations and practices and/or court decisions may significantly and adversely affect our ability to qualify as a REIT, the U.S. federal income tax consequences of such qualification, or the U.S. federal income tax consequences of an investment in us, including those described in this discussion.
 Moreover, the law relating to the tax treatment of other entities, or an investment in other entities, could change, making an investment in such other entities more attractive relative to an investment in a REIT.
 Any such changes could apply retroactively to transactions preceding the date of the change.
-We have not requested and do not intend to request any rulings from the IRS that we qualify as a REIT, and the statements in the Prospectus and this Current Report on Form 8-K are not binding on the IRS or any court.
+We have not requested, and do not plan to request, any rulings from the IRS that we qualify as a REIT, and the statements in the Prospectus and this Current Report on Form 8-K are not binding on the IRS or any court.
 Thus, we can provide no assurance that the tax considerations contained in this discussion will not be challenged by the IRS or will be sustained by a court if challenged by the IRS.
-This summary does not discuss any state, local or non-U.S. tax consequences, or any tax consequences arising under any U.S. federal tax laws other than U.S. federal income tax laws, associated with the acquisition, ownership or disposition of our common stock or our election to be taxed as a REIT.

-You are urged to consult your tax advisor regarding the tax consequences to you of:
+You are urged to consult your tax advisors regarding the tax consequences to you of:

-- the exercise of redemption rights with respect to the common units; - the acquisition, ownership and sale or other disposition of our common stock, including the U.S. federal, state, local, non-U.S. and other tax consequences; - our election to be taxed as a REIT for U.S. federal income tax purposes; and - potential changes in applicable tax laws.
+- the acquisition, ownership and sale or other disposition of our capital stock or our operating partnership's debt securities, including the U.S. federal, state, local, non-U.S. and other tax consequences; - · our election to be taxed as a REIT for U.S. federal income tax purposes; and - potential changes in applicable tax laws.